PradeepHGK/ThreeJSBoilerPlate_Parcel/README.md

 # ThreeJSBoilerPlate_Parcel

 ```
-Hello Al, please make use of this boilerplate code which has parcel bundler
+Hey folks, please make use of this boilerplate code which has parcel bundler
 and update node package json to deploy the build from the desired folder,
 ```